 More interestingly, the Pro version enables remote monitoring.
 It lets you monitor one or more remote PCs and Android devices by establishing a TCP/IP connection.

 HWMonitor is free to use.
-However, it also offers a Pro version available in two editions, namely Standard and Extended.
+However, it also offers a Pro version available in two editions: Standard and Extended.

 PRTG is a powerful and even easy-to-use technology.
-While the feature set might be overwhelming at times, IT experts will find it hard to run out of options.
+While the feature set might sometimes be overwhelming, IT experts will find it hard to run out of options.

 PRTG Network Monitor is a real-time comprehensive security testing solution that assists your IT Professionals in detecting and managing problems across the whole network before they can become critical to the business.